 Preventing Dry Air

 Dry air can be a challenge, especially in arid climates or when using central heating systems.
 To combat dry air, consider using a humidifier to maintain a consistently humid environment around your Ficus umbellata.
-A cool-mist humidifier is a great option, as it does not heat up the surrounding air and can be placed near the plant for maximum benefit.

 Humidity Level | Recommended Actions |